brooklynrail/brooklynrail-platform/content/events/2022/07/summer-screening-series-reminiscences-of-a-journey-to-lithuania.md

 ---
 title: "Summer Screening Series: Reminiscences of a Journey to Lithuania"
 deck: Directed by Jonas Mekas
-summary: "Join us for the second film in our Summer Screening Series in collaboration with Film-Makers’ Cooperative: Reminiscences of a Journey to Lithuania (1972)"
+summary: "Join us for the third film in our Summer Screening Series in collaboration with Film-Makers’ Cooperative: _Reminiscences of a Journey to Lithuania_ (1972)"
 date: 2022-07-20T00:00:00-0500
 end_date: 2022-07-20T23:59:00-0500
 collections: